 This decision is an example of the professionalism and transparency my site models, by actually providing notice of my decision and the rationale right here.
 There is no opaque “make the social media platform guess what happened and why.”
 This simple, clear explanation should serve as an example of doing it right.

-I even chose to take the identical and reciprocal institutional stance: the social media companies are free to use my contact form to request a review for reinstatement.
-I will follow their organizational example and respond exactly as they have responded to countless others who contacted them over the years.
+I even chose to take the identical and reciprocal institutional stance: the social media companies are free to use my contact form to request a review for reinstatement of platform-specific sharing buttons.
+I will respond in accordance with the same standards and transparency practices they apply to others.
 If social media companies ever decide to implement a symmetrical business model, I would be happy to reconsider my design decision.

 Featuring is endorsement.
 Sharing is not.
 That difference is small in appearance—and enormous in consequence.